-Therefore the repeated message must be to get your entries in for 2016 as soon as possible (bearing in mind that the entry forms will not be available until 1st September)
+The popularity of the walk shows no sign of declining and we always have to close the entries early in the year (this year we closed entries in late January).
+Therefore the repeated message must be to get your entries in for 2017 as soon as possible (bearing in mind that the entry forms will not be available until 1st September)

 Results for this year:

-First Man Andy Robinson in 4 hours 18 minutes
+First Male: Veteran Andy Robinson in 4 hours 17 minutes

-First Local Man Mick Riley in 7 hours 12 minutes
+First Local Man: Mick Riley in 6 hours 55 minutes

-First Lady Laura Appleby in 4 hours 49 minutes
+First Lady: Wona Donnelly in 4 hours 40 minutes

-First Lady Veteran Wona Donnelly in 4 hours 57 minutes
+First Lady Veteran: Claire Bracegirdle in 6 hours 19 minutes

 It is timely to remind you all that, although we do present trophies for these fastest times, we always intended the walk to be a personal challenge and not a race.

-Both this report and the results are also posted on the website where we will make the entry form for 2016 available but not until 1st September.
+The entry form for 2017 will be available but not until 1st September.
 We do encourage you to fill it out and send it off without delay.
 The walk always fills early and we like to give previous entrants first crack of the whip.